jefftmarks/city-wellness-center/README.md

 This app was created in October 2022 by [Jeff Marks](https://github.com/jefftmarks) and [Thierry Herman Yabre](https://github.com/Cresus9) as part of a project to practice full-stack web development.
 City Wellness Center is a fictional medical office, and the app features fictional names and medical records.

 The frontend is built on Javascript and React.
-The backend is build on Ruby on Rails with a SQLite relational database.
+The backend is build on Ruby on Rails with a PostgreSQL relational database.

 ### Database Associations